home-sweet-gnome/dash-to-panel/README.md

 This extension has been tested with Gnome 3.18+.

 This extension manipulates the Gnome Main Panel, aka Top Bar.
 So, most other extensions which operate on the top bar should be compatible.

-For instance, to add intellihide behavior to the panel, try [Hide Top Bar](https://extensions.gnome.org/extension/545/hide-top-bar/).
-Or, to set the panel opacity, try [Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/).
-If you'd like to add a traditional application menu, check out [Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/).
+## FAQ

+How do I add transparency to the panel?
+[Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/)

+How do I change workspaces by scrolling the mouse wheel in the empty space?
+[Top Panel Workspace Scroll](https://extensions.gnome.org/extension/701/top-panel-workspace-scroll/)

+How do I add a traditional start menu?
+[Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/)

+Why can't I put the panel vertically on the left or right of the display?
+Gnome-shell and it's numerous extensions add widgets to the panel.
+These widgets have been designed using padding and absolute positioning assuming a horizontal layout.
+At this point in time, I don't think it is possible to allow for a vertical layout and still maintain any sort of reasonable compatibility with many of the other features of Gnome.

 ## Bug Reporting